ChaseTheHunter/chasethehunter.github.io/_posts/2017-02-23-cat-nap-show.markdown

 bg: 'aside/catnap.png'
 ---
 *__IT'S THE CAT NAP SHOW WITH STEPHEN PURRBERT__
 Your favorite Host Stephen Purrbert interviews the Meowtuber 'Chelsea'.
-The Cat Nap Show is a satire piece about cultural appropiation of modern times. *
+The Cat Nap Show is a satire piece about cultural appropiation and the clash between old and new media. *

 Genre | Role | Focus | Time |
 ------------ | -------------| -------- |----|
 2D animated Short | **2D Artist, 2D Rigger, 2D Animator** | Assets, Chelsea Animation & Rigging | 3 Months |

 The environment is designed after typical late night shows and fused with the current '20s aesthetic revival.
 The Cat Nap show is inspired by Stephen Colbert's The Late Show.
-The characters are in contrast to to the old media with their sharp and modern vector deisgn and internet presence.
+The characters are in contrast to to the old media with their sharp and modern vector deisgns and internet presence.

 {% include youtubePlayer.html id='OKRacFlhzJI' %}